cyberbotics/urdf2webots/CONTRIBUTING.md

 ## Coding Style

-- Python should use the PEP8 standard (minus `E501`):
+- Python should use the PEP8 standard, with the exception that lines up to 128 characters long are accepted:

     > Note: using Atom with the `linter-flake8` linter package ensures that we respect our Python coding styles: `apm install linter-flake8`.

 ## Source Rules

-- Avoid comitting files that exist elsewhere.
+- Avoid committing files that exist elsewhere.
 Instead we should link to the source of these files.
-- Avoid comitting files that can be re-created from other files using a Makefile, a script or a compiler.
+- Avoid committing files that can be re-created from other files using a Makefile, a script or a compiler.